 There is no doubt there will be an economic downturn but, we still do not know to what extent.
 Unfortunately, the favorable scenario, that predicts the virus remains largely confined in China and thus affects Chinese factory production, collapses.

 The coronavirus is now present in more than sixty-five countries and almost out of control in China, South Korea, IRAN, and Italy.
 It is not a Chinese issue, it is a world issue now and its effect on global growth will be devastating.
+It looks like the coronavirus triggers the long overdue global recession.

 Evidence of the Economic Fallout